Esther7171/TryHackMe-Walkthroughs/Careers in Cyber/info.md

 * ##### Compile ongoing reports about the safety of networks, documenting security issues and measures taken in response
 * ##### Develop security plans, incorporating research on new attack tools and trends, and measures needed across teams to maintain data security.

+# Task 3.
+Security Engineer

+###### Design, monitor and maintain security controls, networks, and systems to help prevent cyberattacks

+###### Security engineers develop and implement security solutions using threats and vulnerability data - often sourced from members of the security workforce.
+Security engineers work across circumventing a breadth of attacks, including web application attacks, network threats, and evolving trends and tactics.
+The ultimate goal is to retain and adopt security measures to mitigate the risk of attack and data loss.

+##### Responsibilities
+* ##### Testing and screening security measures across software
+* ##### Monitor networks and reports to update systems and mitigate vulnerabilities
+* ##### Identify and implement systems needed for optimal security